Culture — November 2, 2010

 Thurman summarizes the essence of the Buddhist teachings by pointing out how the act of self-giving is at the root of well-being as it is the giver who becomes happy first.
 Dr. Thurman is highly regarded for his lucid, dynamic translations and explanations of Buddhist religious and philosophical material, particularly that pertaining to the Gelukpa (dge-lugs-pa) school of Tibetan Buddhism and its founder, Je Tsongkhapa.

 Interestingly, the Blue OK logo can be seen in traditional Buddhist iconography and sculpture.
 The Buddha is shown at times with his forearm raised and his hand shaped in the vitarka mudra.
-Or what we like to call, the Blue OK.
-This timeless hand gesture has been used in most recent times as a sign of good feeling and acceptance in many cultures throughout the world. -the Blue OK
+This ancient, yet timeless hand gesture is used in most recent times as a sign of good feeling and acceptance in many cultures throughout the world. – the Blue OK

 Tibetan scholar Thurman paints a splendid portrait of the Dalai Lama and masterfully elucidates the 50-year-old conflict between Tibet and China in this timely analysis.
 The author presents an eloquent introduction to Buddhism and the Tibetan concept of the Dalai Lama before focusing on the current living embodiment of the Buddha - a man born as Tenzin Gyatso - the 14th Dalai Lama.
 Thurman sympathetically renders his lifelong friend as a simple Buddhist monk, a teacher, philosopher, scientist and the political representative of the Tibetan people, who has achieved renown for holding together a large refugee community and preserving its culture.